-^{1 -} Includes the Fairfield University Downtown Bookstore located at 1499 Post Road, Fairfield that opened on November 4, 2011 and other off campus residential properties owned or leased by the University.
+1 - Includes the Fairfield University Downtown Bookstore located at 1499 Post Road, Fairfield that opened on November 4, 2011 and other off

-2 - This category includes "Murder and Non-Negligent Manslaughter" and "Negligent Manslaughter".

-^{3 -} Figures were compiled by the Dean of Students Office, which include referrals from Residence Life staff, Department of Public Safety, Counseling & Psychological Services, other University Officials, State and Municipal Agencies.
+Includes the rainfeat University Downloads to block to located at 1499 rost Road, rainfeat una opened on Rovember 4, 2011 and other on campus residential properties owned or leased by the University.
+This category includes "Murder and Non-Negligent Manslaughter" and "Negligent Manslaughter".
+Figures were compiled by the Dean of Students Office, which include referrals from Residence Life staff, Department of Public Safety, Courseling & Psychological Services, other University Officials, State and Municipal Agencies.